noahcoleman42/noahcoleman42.github.io/_projects/3oop-class-projects.md

 The game is played as follows:

 1. The player chooses a hand either numerically by choosing a number between 1 and 5, or by entering the name of the hand shape chosen.
-2. The computer randomly chooses a shape to throw
+2. The computer randomly chooses a shape to throw.
-3. The round winner is determined
+3. The round winner is determined.
 4. A point is awarded to the winner of the round.
 5. Gameplay continues until either the player or the computer reach 3 rounds won in which the winner of the game is determined.